Per Fransson

 Dr. Laith Obeidat is a designer, researcher, and educator specializing in computational design, environmental design, interior architecture, adaptive reuse, and biophilic design.
 He holds a Ph.D. and M.S. in Architecture from Virginia Tech and a Master’s in Interior Architecture from the Rhode Island School of Design.
 His work integrates technology, sustainability, and design innovation to advance resilient and human-centered architectural practice.

-The University of Jordan
+Jordan University of Science and Technology (JUST), Jordan